South Plaza

 An aerial view of the Country Club Plaza in 1925, looking north-northwest near Brookside Boulevard and 51st Street.

-An autochrome photograph of a fountain and summer house, taken from the southeast in the gardens at The Walnuts.
+An autochrome photograph of tulips in the gardens at The Walnuts, taken looking east-southeast.

-An autochrome photograph of the gardens at The Walnuts, taken from the southeast outside of a window in the apartment building.
+An autochrome photograph of tulips in the gardens at The Walnuts, taken looking west-northwest.

 Pages